bgebelein/InstaMinsta/README.md

 There you can search for `Canvas Filters` and activate the toggle.

-### I dont see the torch light button / The torch light does not work.
+### The torch light does not work.

-As of today only mobile Chrome browsers support the torch.
+The torch functionality is highly experimental and therefore not supported by every browser.

 ### The camera preview looks different compared to the final image.